Employment Discrimination Lawyers in Springfield and Northampton, MA

 Are You a Victim of Workplace Sexual Harassment?

 A recent ABC News and Washington Post poll found that as many as one in four women have experienced sexual harassment.
 Unfortunately, many women and men who suffer from sexual harassment in the workplace fail to report it.
 Four in 10 individuals who experienced sexual harassment didn’t make a report due to fear of adverse repercussions.
 Sexual harassment is any abuse or offensive behavior that occurs because of a person’s gender.
 Unwanted advances, touches, or comments all count as sexual harassment.
 While merely expressing a romantic interest in a co-worker in itself is not sexual harassment, if a worker has explicitly expressed a lack of interest, any further overtures can be considered sexual harassment.
 If you have been subject to sexual harassment and worry about the possible repercussions of filing a complaint due to tensions in your workplace, it is important to understand that the law affords protections to individuals facing harassment.
-A sexual harassment lawyer can help you fight for your case.
+A sexual harassment lawyer in Springfield, MA can help you fight for your case.
 Dinsmore Stark, Attorneys at Law are sexual harassment attorneys in Springfield, MA who can help you seek justice, protect your job, and ensure a safe workplace environment for you and your co-workers.

 Dinsmore Stark: Experienced Employment Law Attorney